 Powers: Everyman was in phenomenal physical shape, boasting muscles usually not seen outside of bodybuilding competitions.
 He excelled at unarmed combat and spoke over a dozen languages.
 Backed up by the power and money of the organizations which sent him on his missions this hero was a force to be reckoned with across the globe.

-Overseas he prevented countless wars from breaking out, making him a REAL Peacekeeper, unlike the inappropriately named Charlton Comics character.
+Overseas he prevented countless wars from breaking out, making him a REAL Peacemaker, unlike the inappropriately named Charlton Comics character.
 Part troubleshooter and part global ambassador, Everyman may sound cornball as hell but his tales were actually more subtle than the preening of those self-righteous buffoons of today who call themselves SJWs.

 Secret Identity: Jonathan Law